 Creating Tangible Keepsakes

-- Jewelry: Keepsake jewelry can incorporate the baby’s thumbprint (if possible), a lock of hair, or even a small amount of cremated remains.
+- Jewelry: Keepsake jewelry can incorporate the baby's footprint or thumbprint, a lock of hair, or a small amount of cremated remains.

-- Naming Rituals: Using the baby's name throughout the service is vital.
-For stillborn babies, this may be the first and only time their name is spoken in a public gathering.
+- Using the baby's name: Saying the baby's name during a service matters deeply.
+For stillborn babies, this may be the only time their name is spoken aloud in a gathering, and many parents find that meaningful.

-- Green Burial: This involves burying the baby in a biodegradable casket or shroud without embalming fluids or heavy vaults.
-For families focused on the cycle of life, a Green Burial FAQ offers a way to return their child to the earth naturally.
+- Green burial: This involves burying the baby in a biodegradable casket or shroud without embalming fluids or a heavy vault.
+For families who find meaning in returning their child to the earth naturally, our guide to green burial standards explains how it works.

 Supporting Siblings and Family Members